grahamperrin/proj-laptop/README.md

 There are several ways to keep yourself in the loop.

+1. Read the [monthly reports](https://github.com/FreeBSDFoundation/proj-laptop/blob/main/monthly-reports) that are posted into this repo.
-1. Attend the Laptop and Desktop Working Group meetings.
+2. Attend the Laptop and Desktop Working Group meetings.
 Work done as part of the program will be shared in these calls (these will also be recorded).
-2. Check out the public roadmap on GitHub.
+3. Check out the public roadmap on GitHub.
 We are developing a practice of keeping the program work up to date and available for anyone to see.
+4. Sign up to the [Desktop mailing list](https://lists.freebsd.org/subscription/freebsd-desktop).
-3. Sign up to the FreeBSD Foundation newsletter.
+5. Sign up to the FreeBSD Foundation newsletter.
 All announcements about the program will be included in our updates.

-### How is GitHub being used by the Foundation for this project?
+### How is this repo being used by the Foundation for this project?
-We are using Github as a tool for capturing the roadmap and progress on work items at a high-level.
+We are using this repo and associated GH project board as tools for capturing the roadmap and progress on work items at a high-level.
 We are not using it for source code management.
 The repo and project are read-only for the public.